dance858/coneref/README.md

 The refinement algorithm can often produce a more accurate solution with just a small additional cost, see Section 4 of [refinement_theory_note.pdf](https://github.com/dance858/coneref/blob/main/refinement_theory_note.pdf) for empirical results.

 ### Acknowledgements
-Small parts of the code has been modified from [`diffcp`](https://github.com/cvxgrp/diffcp).
+Small parts of the code have been modified from [`diffcp`](https://github.com/cvxgrp/diffcp).
 We greatly acknowledge their contribution.

 ### Citing